Digital Twins as Funhouse Mirrors: Five Key Distortions: Detailed Information on Each Sub-Study

 \subsubsection{Main Questions/Hypotheses}

-Luxury brands face the perpetual problem of balancing exclusivity with growth \citep{keller2017luxury}.
-Diffusion of products into the marketplace inevitably erodes exclusivity and negatively impacts product and brand value \citep{bellezza2014brandtourists}.
-Recent work has demonstrated that a new technology---digital certification---reinforces value when luxury products become diffused \citep{park2022nft}.
+Luxury brands face the perpetual problem of balancing exclusivity with growth \cite{keller2017luxury}.
+Diffusion of products into the marketplace inevitably erodes exclusivity and negatively impacts product and brand value \cite{bellezza2014brandtourists}.
+Recent work has demonstrated that a new technology---digital certification---reinforces value when luxury products become diffused \cite{park2022nft}.
 In this study, we aim to replicate this pattern with human participants, and test whether their digital twins respond similarly to digital certification.

 Specifically, we test whether attaching a digital passport to a luxury product that has become diffused increases its perceived value (i.e., status perceptions) and monetary value (i.e., price perceptions).
-Digital passports are a novel Blockchain-based certification system inspired by a recent European Union regulation to create more transparent and sustainable supply chains for physical products \citep{hrw2024supplychain}.
-For example, the Aura Blockchain Collective (a non-profit collective of major luxury firms) provides digital passports that allow consumers to follow their purchases through the entire product journey, from the origin of the raw materials to recycling (``Solutions - Aura Blockchain Consortium'' n.d.).
+Digital passports are a novel Blockchain-based certification system inspired by a recent European Union regulation to create more transparent and sustainable supply chains for physical products \cite{hrw2024supplychain}.
+For example, the Aura Blockchain Collective (a non-profit collective of major luxury firms) provides digital passports that allow consumers to follow their purchases through the entire product journey, from the origin of the raw materials to recycling.\footnote{``Solutions - Aura Blockchain Consortium'' (n.d.), (accessed February 18, 2025), [available at https://auraconsortium.com/solutions].}